entornoseducativos/moodle-local_getkey/README.md

 ABOUT

-This Moodle plugin get API key for vmchat/onetoone module from vidyamantra.
+This Moodle plugin is to register API key required by other modules.
-The plugin save API key in Moodle db and use to authenticate vmchat/onetoone module.

-SETTINGS
+USAGE

-This local plugin allows you to get key for:
+This local plugin allows you to get API key required for:
-Moodle local plugin local_vmchat (footer chat )
+Moodle local plugin local_vmchat (footer chat)
-Moodle plugin mod_onetoone(whiteboard)
+Moodle plugin mod_onetoone (whiteboard)
-Moodle module mod_fastchat
+Moodle module mod_fastchat (Very fast chat replacing Moodle's default chat module)

 INSTALLATION

-Just place the getkey directory inside your Moodle's local directory.
+1) Place the getkey directory inside your Moodle's local directory.
-Install the plugin and browse to:
+2) Go to Site Administration -> notification area to install plugin
-Site Administration->Get key
+3) Browse to Site Administration->Get key
-and submit the form to get API key from vidya.io.
+4) Fill form and click on submit button to get API key.